ITensor/website/docs/tutorial/simple_measurement.md

 ## Wavefunction ##

-Now we can create a single-site wavefunction as a rank 1 ITensor:
+We can represent a single-site wavefunction as a rank 1 ITensor:

 <img src="docs/tutorial/ket.png" style=""/>